You are here

 Remember: what may seem like harmless "fun" to you may be deeply humiliating to another person.

-Any activity organized by a student group or members of a student group that involves a member in practices that are injurious or potentially injurious to an individual’s physical, emotional, or psychological wellbeing (as determined at the sole discretion of the College) shall be cause for disciplinary action.
+Any activity organized by a student group or members of a student group that involves a member in practices that are injurious or potentially injurious to an individual’s physical, emotional, or psychological wellbeing (as determined at the sole discretion of the College) shall be cause for community standards review.
 It shall not matter whether such practices were mandatory or voluntarily entered into by any of the student group members in question, including new and initiated members.

 Massachusetts General Law, Chapter 269, Sections 17, 18, and 19